-MySQL management is one of the essential part of WordPress management.
-Most of us (WordPress bloggers), don’t use it on day to day basis, or should I say we take help of plugins like WP-optimize, WP db-manager, to carry out few tasks like optimising database, taking backup of WordPress database.
+MySQL management is one of the essential parts of WordPress management.
+Most of us (WordPress bloggers), don’t use it on the day to day basis, or should I say we take help of plugins like WP Advance DB cleaner, WP-optimize, WP DB-manager, to carry out few tasks like optimising database, taking backup of WordPress database.
 Though, at times it’s become necessary to login to your phpMyAdmin to do few stuff.
-For example, when you want to delete custom field from your WordPress database.
+For example, when you want to delete a custom field from your WordPress database.

 How to use Adminer to access your WordPress blog database?

-Adminer gives you ability to access phpMyAdmin inside your WordPress dashboard, and you can easily manage your mySQL database inside WP dashboard.
-This is a free plugin, and once installed (Download link), you can access adminer settings under tools section.
+Adminer gives you the ability to access phpMyAdmin inside your WordPress dashboard, and you can easily manage your mySQL database inside WP dashboard.
+This is a free plugin, and once installed (

 Go to Tools > Adminer and it will open a window with your database information.

-Over all, this is one quick solution to access phpMyadmin from your WordPress daashboard.
-In case if you are wondering what all you can do with phpmyadmin, here are couple of articles that you can refer to:
+Over all, this is one quick solution to access phpMyadmin from your WordPress dashboard.
+In case if you are wondering what all you can do with PHPMyAdmin, here are couple of articles that you can refer to:

 If you know of any other similar plugins, do let me know via comment.